nenad-trenchevski/who-let-the-dogs-out/README.md

 ```
 docker run -v ${PWD}:/app -v /app/node_modules -p 3001:3000 --rm sample:dev
 ```
-4. You should now be able to see the application running (at http://localhost:3001/)
+4. You should now be able to see the application running (at http://localhost:3001/) - tested on Ubuntu

 ## Testing the App
 1. To run the test, execute the following command: